CharlesWiltgen/how-to-podcast/itunes.md

 That is a tragedy, because those “experts” are wrong.

+Thanks primarily to Rob Walch of Libsyn, we know from

 , so there's really no reason to waste time trying to game iTunes this way.
 My 2¢: Spend that time on marketing!